willvieira/ms_STM-managed/manuscript/manuscript.md

 $$

 Where $p$ is the proportion of occupied patches.
-We can further extend this model to incorporate the environmental gradient by turning the demographic parameters ($\alpha$ and $\varepsilon$) into functions of climate conditions.
+We can further extend this model to incorporate an environmental gradient by turning the demographic parameters ($\alpha$ and $\varepsilon$) into functions of climate conditions.
 As a result, we can derive range limits as the set of environmental conditions where the extinction rate equals the colonization rate [@Holt2005].
 Relaxing the assumption of one single species dynamics, we can consider multiple species competing for the same patches by having both colonization and extinction parameters varying as a function of species interactions [@Gravel2020].
+The theoretical model composed of differential equations can be made spatially explicit, meaning every patch is located on a lattice and that dispersal only occurs between neighboring patches.
-This theoretical framework in a spatially explicit landscape grid, allows us to account for both the long-life cycle and slow migration rates of trees, along with species interaction, to predict the response of trees to climate warming.
+The spatially explicit model allows us to account for the effect of dispersal limitations when predicting the response of trees to climate warming.

 Our model is based on a State and Transition Model (STM) derived from this theory and previously parameterized for eastern North American forests [@Vissault2020].
 In this section, we will briefly describe the concept of this STM model so that we can develop the integration of the four management practices in the next section.